zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

-### **PostBind Plugin**
+### **Scheduled Pods State**

-A custom plugin will be added at post bind extension point, which maintains a time ordered state of node → pod mappings for pods scheduled successfully in last 5 minutes.
-This state will be maintained across scheduling cycles and used from BestFitBinPack Score plugin.
-This state will help to predict utilisation based on allocations when metrics are bad, especially in case 1 above (Unavailability of metrics).
+A controller will be added as a go routine watching events on `.spec.nodeName`.
+This will maintain a time ordered state of node → pod mappings for pods scheduled successfully in last 5 minutes.
+This state will be maintained across scheduling cycles and used from BestFitBinPack/SafeScheduling Score plugin.
+It will help to predict utilisation based on allocations when metrics are bad, especially in case 1 above (Unavailability of metrics).

 ### **Test Plan**